Tommy-Nguyen-cpu/Tommy-Nguyen-cpu/README.md

 ## 😄 Fun Facts

 - 🐭 I once modeled an entire monster for a game using **just a laptop trackpad**... it was painful.
-- 🧠 I love digging deep into how AI works—from classical to generative—which is why I’m revisiting a lot of math (and because I’m a math nerd XD).
+- 🧠 I love digging deep into how AI works—from classical to generative—which is why I’m revisiting a lot of math (and because I’m a math nerd 🤣).
 - 💡 My dream project?
 A real working Iron Man suit powered by my Sebastian assistant.
+Longshot, but better dream big, am I right?
 - 🛌 Outside of code and AI, I love writing stories, cooking, working out, and… sleeping.
 Lots of sleeping.

 ---